JMRI/JMRI/scripts/HOWTO-distribution.md

 - Create the next [GitHub Issue](https://github.com/JMRI/JMRI/issues) to hold discussion with conventional title "Create Test Release 4.11.5".
 Add the next release milestone (created above) to it.
 Typical text:
 ```
- This is the third release of the 4.10 cycle.
-It's intended to be released around Novemebr 18 from HEAD of master.
+ This is the third release of the 4.12 cycle.
+It's intended to be released around April 11 from HEAD of master.
 ```

 ====================================================================================